 Welcome to the Oxford Historical Society.

 Throughout the year the Society presents free talks, usually historical in nature, on a variety of topics.
-The majority of these presentations are held at the Woodstock Public Library.
+The majority of these presentations are held on the last Wednesday of the month at 6:45pm at the Woodstock Museum, NHS.
 On this page you will see a listing of the newest presentations.
 For a complete listing of upcoming talks and events please click on the Upcoming Events tab.

 If you have a topic that you wish to present to the Oxford Historical Society (OxHS), please contact us at firstname.lastname@example.org